nuagenetworks/nuage-ospdirector/Documentation/6.0/Upgrade/Major_Upgrade_README.rst

 Upgrade Paths
 -------------

-In this release, you can upgrade VRS and SR-IOV only from OSP Director 13 (Z7) + 5.4.1 U6 to OSP Director 13 (Z11) + 6.0.7.
+In this release, you can upgrade VRS and SR-IOV only from OSP Director 13 (Z12) + 5.4.1 U17 to OSP Director 13 (Z16) + 6.0.17.
-AVRS upgrade from 5.4.1 U6 is not supported in this release.

 These upgrade paths are not described in this document:

-    * Upgrade from OpenStack releases before Queens 5.4.1 U6
+    * Upgrade from OpenStack releases before Queens 5.4.1 U17
-    * Upgrade from VSP releases before Release 5.4.1 U6
+    * Upgrade from VSP releases before Release 5.4.1 U17

 Basic Configuration